blaz-cerpnjak/blaz-cerpnjak/README.md

 ## "I convert caffeine to code."</h3>

-Currently I'm a student at Faculty of Electrical Engineering and Computer Science in Maribor.
+Currently I'm pursuing a Master's degree in Informatics and Data Technologies atFaculty of Electrical Engineering and Computer Science in Maribor.

 - 💻 My hobbies are programming & video editing